zachwill/blog/_posts/2021-03-03-griefbacon.md

 > version of one another.
 The person they lost is still lost.
 They can’t ever
 > have the romance they imagined having with the person they fell in love with,
 > because that person no longer exists.
->
-> The time that they would have had together in that gloriously stupid
-> eyes-barely-open youth is gone and can never come back, and what they feel
-> about each other reuniting nine years later is inextricably bound up with
-> those losses.
-It’s the same thing as the long day melting against the
-> horizon, turning the city gold.
-Trying to believe something lasts only
-> highlights how fast it goes, how little anything can be held.